Quintin Dailey: Early life and legal troubles

 Dailey was born on January 22, 1961, in Baltimore and was a schoolboy star at Cardinal Gibbons School, graduating in 1979.
-Heavily recruited out of high school, Dailey chose to attend the University of San Francisco from among the 200 colleges that pursued him and play for the school's basketball team.
+He was heavily recruited out of high school; from among the 200 colleges that pursued him, Dailey chose to attend the University of San Francisco to play for the school's basketball team.
 Dailey scored 1,841 points during his collegiate career, averaging 20.5 points per game.
-The 755 points he scored during his third and final year at USF, averaging 25.2 points per game, broke the team record that had been held by Bill Cartwright.
+The 755 points he scored during his third and final year at USF, averaging 25.2 points per game, broke a team record that had been held by Bill Cartwright.

 In February 1982, Dailey was arrested for sexually assaulting a female resident assistant two months earlier.
-He pleaded guilty in June to a lesser charge of attempted assault, receiving three years' probation.
+He pleaded guilty in June to a lesser charge of attempted assault, and received three years' probation.
 During the investigation, Dailey admitted to accepting $5,000 for a no-show job at a business owned by a prominent USF non-sports donor.
-A month later, university president the Rev. John Lo Schiavo announced that he was shutting down the basketball program.
+A month later, university president Rev. John Lo Schiavo announced that he was shutting down the basketball program.
 USF had been on NCAA probation twice in recent years, and LoSchiavo called the revelation about Dailey's no-show job "the last straw."
-The program wouldn't return until 1985.
-Four days after his guilty plea, the Bulls selected Dailey as the seventh overall pick in the 1982 NBA draft.
+The program did not return until 1985.
+Four days after his guilty plea, the Chicago Bulls selected Dailey as the seventh overall pick in the 1982 NBA draft.